'Get your act together': Singapore athletics criticised after poor SEA Games

 In contrast, he said that there are lessons to be learnt from swimming, which tied its best showing at the Games with 23 gold medals.

-In addition to its “planned and very systematic approach”, the sport has been "very stable" in terms of governance, he added.
+In addition to its “planned and very systematic approach”, the sport has been "very stable" in terms of governance, he said.

 This year's SEA Games also saw promising performances from “emerging” sports such as softball, he noted.